Discover the story behind the place, the person, the exhibit…

 With my audio guides, I can make wildlife experts available in your ear, at the touch of the ‘Play’ button from your smart phone.

-As a former researcher in field ecology, I know how to find the best experts and the coolest information, to make a audio guide that’ll transform your wildlife watching experience.
+As a former researcher in field ecology, I know how to find the best experts and the coolest information, to make an audio guide that’ll transform your wildlife watching experience.

 When I made a series of audio guides for the Arizona Watchable Wildlife Experience - I made the combined knowledge of seasoned wildlife biologists available to stream or download.